 - Level of daily foot traffic

 - Type of foot traffic — including wheelchairs, movable furniture, carts, etc.

 A carpet’s density number shouldn’t be the only factor you use to decide the type of carpet you want.
 Aesthetics, functionality and budget are all still essential elements to consider.
 Carpet density is an excellent tool to measure the long-term quality that you simply can’t see or predict when testing samples.

-Even when you know the density rating, you may feel uncertain whether the carpet you’re considering will maintain its desired structure.
+Even when you know the carpet density rating, you may feel uncertain whether the carpet you’re considering will maintain its desired structure.
 For expert advice on all your carpeting decisions, call a professional with experience to discuss your carpet selection.